KathrynShea/movie_saga/README.md

 - [ ] Create a view that can pull statistics -- How many images have X tag, for example.
 Think about the data you can access!
 - [ ] Implement a form to add new tags and/or images
 - [ ] Animate it -- Look into transitions
-- [ ] Allow users to delete tags, if
+- [ ] Allow users to delete tags.
+If the tag is used, SQL will complain.
+Research `ON DELETE CASCADE`